Blog

 How much does YouTube pay for Shorts?

-YouTube Shorts pay about $100 per 1 million views at a 10-cent RPM, about $250 at a 25-cent RPM, and about $500 at a 50-cent RPM.
-Actual payouts vary by Shorts RPM, eligible engaged views, country, niche, audience age, advertiser demand, music usage, YouTube Premium, and YPP approval.
+YouTube Shorts pay about $100 per 1 million engaged Shorts views at a 10-cent RPM, about $250 at a 25-cent RPM, and about $500 at a 50-cent RPM.
+Actual payouts depend on the channel's own RPM, engaged views, revenue-sharing eligibility, Creator Pool allocation by country, music treatment, YouTube Premium allocation, and YPP approval.

 How much do YouTube Shorts pay per view?